Marco Börries

 Marco Börries (born 1 August 1968) is a German IT entrepreneur.
 He is best known as the founder of Star Division, who developed StarOffice, which later became OpenOffice.org.

+Börries founded Star Division at 16, launching the word processor StarWriter, which later became StarOffice, the foundation of OpenOffice and LibreOffice.
+He also founded Star Finanz, a home banking software provider, and later founded VerdiSoft, which developed Yahoo!
+Go technology.
+After selling VerdiSoft to Yahoo, Börries founded NumberFour AG, providing an open software platform for small businesses under the brand name Enfore.
+He was also involved in other ventures like Adhoc Mobile GmbH and Mag10 GmbH, which did not reach market entry.

 Career

 Inspired by a student exchange program to Silicon Valley while he attended a Gymnasium in Lüneburg, Marco Börries founded Star Division as a garage company at the age of 16.
 As its first product the company distributed StarWriter, a word processor application developed by friends, as an alternative to Microsoft's office package.
 StarWriter later became StarOffice (and thereby was the foundation to OpenOffice and LibreOffice).

 StarOffice was sold over 25 million times.
 On 5 August 1999 Börries sold Star Division to Sun Microsystems, where Börries was subsequently briefly employed.

 In parallel to Star Division Börries also founded the Hamburg-based company Star Finanz as a joint venture with Deutsche Sparkassen-Organisation, a German savings bank.
 With StarMoney the company grew to become a significant provider of home banking software in the years following.
 In early 2001, Börries sold his shares in this company as well.

 In August 2001, Börries founded VerdiSoft and served as its CEO.
 The company developed the Yahoo!
 Go technology to enable mobile phones to have screen-optimized access to emails, photos, messages and other web content.
 VerdiSoft including its technology know-how was sold to Yahoo in February 2005, where Börries worked as an Executive Vice President in the Connected Life division until April 2009.

 Until 2008 Börries lived with his wife and three children in California, but then moved to Hamburg and Berlin in Germany.